THE SWESTEP PLANT

 • Waste oil (also contaminated oil), refinery residues, bitumen etc.

-The costs of the feedstock to the process can have a significant impact on the economics of the fuels produced.
-SWESTEP solves these risks by keeping the feedstock options open as the plant processes a wide variety of input material ranging from municipal, industrial waste to all forms of biomass.
-In other words, all types of organic residues, excluding inert materials such as glass and metals are appropriate as feedstock.
+The costs of the feedstock to the process can have a significant impact on the economics of the end product produced.
+SWESTEP solves these risks by keeping the feedstock options open as the plant processes a wide variety of input material ranging from municipal and industrial waste to all forms of biomass.
+In other words, all types of organic residues including plastics, but excluding inert materials such as glass and metals are appropriate as feedstock.

-Unlike several alternative technologies, CPD process can also mix a variety of materials in the feedstock simultaneously.
+Unlike several alternative technologies, CPD process can mix a variety of materials in the feedstock simultaneously.

 SWESTEP’s technology allows our clients the flexibility to use any appropriate feedstock they please based on their judgement of price, availability or any other factors.

-Clients can utilize available feedstock to produce fuel in the most cost effective way with the possibility to change, add or mix with alternatives in the future according to requirements.
+Clients can utilize available feedstock in the most cost effective way with the possibility to change, add or mix with alternatives in the future according to requirements or market need.

 Thanks to the technology’s feedstock flexibility, the SWESTEP plant can operate in all parts of the world.

-We hope to create opportunities and viable conditions for sustainable independence for both small-scale and large-scale installations, regardless of the customers, communities or countries size or geographic location.
+We give opportunities and viable conditions for sustainable independence for both small-scale and large-scale installations, regardless of the customers, communities or countries size or geographic location.

 The Process Meets All the Demands of Sustainability from Both Circular, and Socio-Economic Perspective as well as from